nerdypengu/portal-lomba-v2/README.md

 **Portal Lomba HMSI v2** is a web-based platform for showcasing and managing competition-related information.
 The project leverages Google Sheets API for automated data updates, CI/CD pipelines for automated deployment, and rigorous testing to ensure application reliability.

-created by Group 11 PSO A:
+Created by Group 11 PSO A:
 - Anisa Rahmah 5026211040
 - Karina Filza Aafiyah 5026221012
 - Eugenia Indrawan 5026221020